IBMDeveloperUK/pixiedust-spark-wml/README.md

 [Sign up](https://eu-gb.datascience.ibm.com/) for an IBM Cloud account and access Watson Studio.

-Or install Jupyter notebooks through [Anaconda](https://www.anaconda.com/) to run the notebooks from the workshop on your own machine and follow [these steps](https://ibm-watson-data-lab.github.io/pixiedust/install.html) to create a Jupyter kernel that Python2.7 and Spark2.1.
+Or install Python and Jupyter through [Anaconda](https://www.anaconda.com/) to run the notebooks from the workshop on your own machine and follow [these steps](https://ibm-watson-data-lab.github.io/pixiedust/install.html) to create a Jupyter kernel with Python2.7 and Spark2.1.
 But note that you will still need an IBM Cloud account to access the Watson Machine Learning APIs.

 ### Parts